seasketch/python-sap-map/README.md

 |BuildStatus|_

-`sapmap` takes the areas that people identify as important and combines them to produce a map of the groups `spatial access priorities (SAP)`
+`sapmap` takes the areas that a group of people identify as important and combines them to produce a map of `spatial access priorities (SAP)`

 ![example polygon](docs/survey-sap-start-end.png)

-This is very useful in area-based planning exercises for quantifying the importance of areas across the landscape to a group of people, and measuring the impact to that group if changes in access are made.
+This aggregate map is very useful in area-based planning exercises for identifying where important areas exist for a given group and for measuring the impact if changes in access are made.

+And it does this without identifying the individual respondents and their areas.

-Common questions they can answer include:
+Common questions these maps can answer include:
 ```
 Which geographic areas are important to the group?
 The most important?
-The least?
+The least important?

 Is area A of more value to the group than area B?
 How much more?